YatinDevs/YatinDevs/README.md

 - 🔭 I am working on a reactJs, redux , Expressjs , Nodejs and MongoDB, PostgresSql, Docker.
 - 🌱 I’m currently learning NextJs and TypeScript.
 - 👯 I’m looking to collaborate with others on Reactjs and Nodejs (MERN Stack).
-- 🥅 2024 Goals: Learn and contribute to Open Source projects and Become Confident Full Stack Developer.
+- 🥅 2024 Goals: Learn and contribute to Open Source project and Become Confident Full Stack Developer.

 - ⚡ Fun fact **I Enjoy Spending Time On My Desktop <3**